null

 Food sources of vitamin K2 include fermented dairy products such as cream cheese and natto.
 Natto is not very palatable and most people would not consume large quantities of cream cheese on a daily basis which is why I recommend that you consider the use of Super K by Life Extension.
 This supplement is not suitable for those on blood thinning medications.

 Magnesium: This is a key mineral required for the production of the energy molecule ATP in every single cell of our bodies.
 Without energy, our cells cannot divide efficiently and the genetic material may be compromised.
 Without energy, the body's repair processes are hindered.
-Those of you who have read my previous editorial on magnesium, Magnesium – The Most Important Mineral We All Overlook, will already know that a staggering 70% of adults may be magnesium deficient.
+Those of you who have read my previous editorial on magnesium, Magnesium Supplements: Benefits, Deficiencies & Side Effects, will already know that a staggering 70% of adults may be magnesium deficient.

 Aside from energy production and cell division, magnesium is a key mineral involved in over 300 biochemical reactions in our bodies, but specifically from this article’s point of view, magnesium deficiency makes our cells more susceptible to free radical damage.
 Ageing is very often associated with magnesium deficiency due to magnesium’s widespread role within our bodies.

-A magnesium supplement that I particularly favour is Magnesium Complex capsules by VH.
+A magnesium supplement that I particularly favour is DoSe by VH Magnesium Complex capsules.
 This supplement provides eight magnesium compounds including the bioavailable magnesium glycinate alongside magnesium taurate, orotate and other magnesium compounds.
 Providing the body with a variety of magnesium compounds in the form of Magnesium Complex means that the body can obtain a variety of benefits including both short term energy production and long term sustained energy enhancement.

 Polyphenols: These are a group of potent antioxidant compounds that are normally found in plants and berries.
 Many of the foods we consume contain polyphenols and examples include olive oil, black tea, green tea, grapes and organic dark chocolate.